Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Validation and Results

 \subsubsection{Effect of Smoothing Kernel}

-Effect of choosing different smoothing functions has also been studied by choosing four common smoothing functions shown in table \ref{tab:H_1}.
-First example from before has been repeated using each of these kernels.
-Figure \ref{fig:H_7} shows that the choice of smoothing kernel will not affect final results.
+Finally, the effect of different smoothing functions was studied, considering the common functions shown in table \ref{tab:H_1}.
+The first example from before was re-run using each of these kernels.
+Figure \ref{fig:H_7} shows that the choice of smoothing kernel does not affect the results.